 - Reduced costs: When design flaws are detected late in the stage or have already been coded, it means additional work hours will be required to rework and rebuild the software.
 By applying SDLC practices, companies can save more

 - Reduced business risks: Risks that aren’t reviewed and managed well can be difficult to bounce back from.
-Security breaches from software that was rushed into launching without going through the SDLC phases won’t only cause financial damage but also hit the company’s reputation as a secure software provider.
+Security breaches from software that were rushed into launching without going through the SDLC phases won’t only cause financial damage but also hit the company’s reputation as a secure software provider.

 - Increased client trust: Your clients’ confidence and loyalty will be further strengthened if you continue to provide the right and secure products for their business.